-* A 1988 ad campaign for Red Rock cider in the style of ''PoliceSquad'', complete with none other than LeslieNielsen, ended with the slogan: "It's not red, and there's no rocks in it".
+* A 1988 ad campaign for Red Rock cider in the style of ''Series/PoliceSquad'', complete with none other than Creator/LeslieNielsen, ended with the slogan: "It's not red, and there's no rocks in it".

-** Red Dog beer used the slogan "The logo is red, not the beer" because people literally thought the beer ''was'' red.
+* Red Dog beer used the slogan "The logo is red, the beer is [[ShapedLikeItself regular-colored]]" because many people assumed it was a red ale.
 Hopefully, they did not also think there were dogs in it.

 * Comedy and acrobatic troupe The Flying Karamazov Brothers are, as of April 2011, being advertised in London under the slogan: "They're not Russian, they don't fly and they're not brothers."